Prior to Departure

 - If you are submitting an apostilled or legalized Naturalization Certificate/ Certificate of Citizenship, you will still need to provide a copy of your birth certificate.

-- Original Police report/clearance (not older than 3 months)
+- Original Federal Police report/clearance (not older than 3 months)

 - Proof of sufficient funds – bank letter or bank statement or sponsor proving available funds of at least $6,600.00 to cover living expenses.
 You may also submit loan/scholarship letter proving financial aid coverage of tuition and living expenses.
 If the bank statement is not in your name, the sponsor/guarantor needs to provide a letter of guarantee and a copy of his/her passport.